shukur-alom/BUSTRAX-VISION/README.md

 BUSTRAX VISION leverages IoT devices to provide live updates on vehicle movements, operational parameters, and potential anomalies.
 These insights allow administrators to make data-driven decisions that improve fleet efficiency and minimize risks.

+### User-Friendly Mobile App

+Designed for convenience, the mobile app serves Admin and passengers:

+- **For Passengers**: View real-time vehicle locations, estimated arrival times, and route updates, ensuring a seamless travel experience.
+- **For Admin**: Monitor vehicle movements on an interactive map, define operational boundaries for vehicles with alerts for zone breaches, and remotely stop vehicles in case of unauthorized use or theft, ensuring enhanced security.

 ### Advanced Web Application for Administrators

 The solution includes a feature-rich web platform designed for administrative control: